bmoneill/enigma/doc/enigmacrack.md

 If a dictionary file was set, plaintexts will be compared against the file and only results matching multiple dictionary words will be outputted.

 If a dictionary file is not set, it will use letter frequency scores to decide if a plaintext is worth analyzing.
 The `-m` and `-M` parameters may be used to set minimum and maximum letter frequency scores.

 ### ioc

-Options required: `target`, `-m/-M/-T` OR `-l`
+**Options required: `target`, `-m/-M/-T` OR `-l`.**

-Use Index of Coincidence for cryptanalysis.
+This method uses Index of Coincidence for cryptanalysis.
+The Index of Coincidence measures how likely it is to draw two random letters from a given text.
+As correct settings are discovered, intermediary plaintexts should approach the established Index of Coincidence value for its language.

+Utilizing this method, it is possible to decrypt ciphertext with no known settings in a short amount of time, given we know the language the source text was written in.
+This requires some user intervention, however.

 ### ngram

-Options required: `target`, `-n`, `-m/-M/-T`
+**Options required: `target`, `-n`, `-m/-M/-T`.**

 Use n-grams for cryptanalysis. n-grams may be generated from a corpus using the [ngram.sh](../tools/ngram.sh) script.